badetitou/badetitou.github.io/misc/_drafts/2022-10-25-test-your-moose-code-using-ci.md

 When performing a software system analysis using MDE, everything starts with parsing the source code of the application to produce a model.
 This model can then be stored in a file.
-Then, we import the file in our analysis environment, and we use the concrete model.
+Then, we import the file into our analysis environment, and we use the concrete model.

-All these steps are the one performed before using a model.
+All these steps are performed before using a model.
 *However*, when we create tests for the `Use` step, we do not perform all the steps before.
 We create a mock model.
-Even if this situation is confortable, it is error-prone and makes easy unsynchronisation between tools to manipulate a model, and tools that create a model.
+Even if this situation is comfortable, it is error-prone and makes easy un-synchronization between tools to manipulate a model, and tools that create a model.

-One solution is thus not to create mock model, but to create mock source code files.
+One solution is thus not to create a mock model, but to create mock source code files.

 ## Proposed approach

-Using mock source code file, we can reproduce the all process for each test (or better, group of tests :wink:)
+Using mock source code file, we can reproduce the process for each test (or better, a group of tests :wink:)

 ```mermaid
 flowchart LR